-Welcome to our online digest featuring links to teaching ideas and resources.
+Welcome to our online digest featuring member spotlights and links to teaching ideas and resources.

 • Countering Fake News with Information Literacy by Board Member Julie Owens